binqbit/svpi/README.md

 - `svpi` or `svpi help / h`: Displays a list of available commands and their descriptions.
 Useful for quickly checking available functionality.

+- `svpi api`: Start the API server.
+Allows developers to integrate SVPI into their software.

 ## Flags

-- `svpi <command> [flags...] [params...]`: How to use flags
+- `svpi <command> [flags...] [params...]`: How to use flags.

-- `svpi list/set --password / -p`: Use password for encryption/decryption
+- `svpi list/set --password / -p`: Use password for encryption/decryption.

-- `svpi set --password2 / -p2`: Use password with confirmation for encryption
+- `svpi set --password2 / -p2`: Use password with confirmation for encryption.

-- `svpi set --root-encrypt / -re`: Use root password for encryption/decryption
+- `svpi set --root-encrypt / -re`: Use root password for encryption/decryption.

-- `svpi set/get --clipboard / -c`: Copy data to/from clipboard
+- `svpi set/get --clipboard / -c`: Copy data to/from clipboard.

-- `svpi --view / -v`: View the data in the terminal
+- `svpi --view / -v`: View the data in the terminal.

+- `svpi api --auto-exit / -ae`: Automatically exit the API server after device disconnection.

 ## Export/Import Format